 Lightroom brings out the best in your photos.

 But which is the better program?

-Elements uses AI to organise photos.
+Elements uses AI to organize photos.
 It groups them by people, places, and events.
 There is an auto curate function that groups like images together.
 You can also create albums.

 You can add tags or keywords or rate images.
 Clicking the information tab shows you metadata.
 The place function in Elements interacts with a map to show where you shot your images.

 Lightroom’s cataloguing options are more flexible than Elements.
-You can star, flag, and colour code images.
+You can star, flag, and color code images.
 The program also includes more keywording options.
 You can add more metadata to the image.

 The Map module in Lightroom shows where you took the images.
-The program also lets you organise your images into folders and collections.
+The program also lets you organize your images into folders and collections.
 Collections sync with Lightroom mobile for easy sharing.

 Lightroom and Photoshop Elements are very different programs.
 This makes it hard to choose one as the easiest to use.